beckitrue/home-remote-server/README.md

 * Run on older Raspberry Pi (armv7l)
 * Bonus: Pi-hole
 * Learn how to run multiple containers and networks on a single host
+* Learn to use .env file to configure secrets in docker compose using 1Password CLI
+* Learn to use service account with 1Password CLI

 ## Secure Remote Access to Home Network Services